 Pro tip: Record yourself saying affirmations specific to the things you want to believe about yourself.
 Then you can listen to the recording while walking to class, in the car, and in front of a mirror.

-Therapy is an amazing way to help build your self-confidence.
+Therapy is an amazing way to help build your self-esteem.
 Talking to a professional is a great way to resolve any issues in a quick and efficient manner.
-Therapists at Dakota Family Services can help you feel less alone and not only guide but expedite your journey to a more confident you.
-Online Therapy is a great way to get started no matter where you are in the world.
+Therapists can help you feel less alone and not only guide but expedite your journey to a more confident you.
+Online therapy is a great way to get started no matter where you are in the world.

 It may seem challenging at times to build ourselves up when our brains are actually wired to focus on the negative.
 Realize that things aren't going to always be bad—this too shall pass.
 Knowing your worth and believing in yourself can change your life.